Litter box training rabbits is not a difficult thing to do and can make caring for your bunnies a lot easier!

-Outdoor rabbit keepers also can benefit from having litter trained rabbits.
-My bunnies live outside most of the time.
-I definitely appreciate having my rabbits litter trained.
-It makes cage cleaning fast & easy and when I do bring them inside my house, the mess is contained to one area.
-I hardly ever have to clean their exercise run even though they spend almost their entire day out there, because they go back to their box when they are out playing.
-When I bring them indoors, they can go several hours hopping around the house without having an accident.
+But outdoor rabbit keepers also can benefit from having litter-trained rabbits.
+My bunnies live outside and I definitely appreciate having my rabbits litter trained.
+It makes cleaning their enclosure fast & easy and when I do bring them inside my house, the mess is contained to one area.
+I hardly ever have to clean their exercise run even though they spend almost their entire day out there.
+They go back to their box when they are out playing.

 Selecting the right equipment

-*Litter box – get the biggest box that will comfortably fit in their cage.
+Get the biggest box that will comfortably fit in their cage or enclosure.
 Be sure your rabbit will still have space inside their cage to stretch out.
 Bunnies will spend a lot of time hanging out in their box and might even sleep in it occasionally so you want to go big (like this box).
 If your rabbit has a tendency to spray urine (common in rabbits that are not spayed/neutered) you might want to consider a box that is covered or has a urine guard around the edges (like this box).

-*Litter – getting the right litter is the most important part.
-Your rabbit is likely to nibble on the litter so it is very important the litter is non toxic.
+Getting the right litter is the most important part.
+Your rabbit is likely to nibble on the litter so it is very important the litter is non-toxic.

-Avoid clumping cat litters because the clumps can end up forming in the rabbit’s digestive track if they eat it.
-Also avoid any litter with fragrances or deodorizing crystals as they can be toxic.
-Dusty clay litters and strong smelling pine & cedar shavings can be irritating to bunny lungs.
+Avoid clumping cat litters because the clumps can end up forming in the rabbit’s digestive tract if they eat it.
+Also, avoid any litter with fragrances or deodorizing crystals as they can be toxic.
+Dusty clay litter and strong-smelling pine & cedar shavings can be irritating to bunny lungs.

-*Patience – just like training any animal, this will not happen overnight.
+Just like training any animal, this will not happen overnight.
 But if you keep at it and manage your expectations, it can be pretty painless.
 Young rabbits will take longer to catch on.
 Also, accept that rabbits like to drop fecal pellets in their territory to mark it as their own.
-It is totally normally to still find pellets around their cage and it does not mean litter training has failed.
+It is totally normal to still find pellets around their cage and it does not mean litter training has failed.

 The goal of litter training is to get them to return to their cage & litter box when they are out in their exercise pen (or out roaming the house) and to keep all the urine in the box.
 If your rabbit is not spayed or neutered, you may have to accept that spraying happens.
-With unaltered animals, sometimes the best you can hope for is to keep the spraying contained to their cage by gently correcting them if they spray outside the cage.
+With unaltered animals, sometimes the best you can hope for is to keep the spraying contained to their cage.

 How to litter box train your rabbit

 Put the box with a thin layer of litter in your bunny’s cage.
-They prefer cozy corners if possible.
+They prefer cozy, quiet corners if possible.
 A great way to get your bunny to spend a lot of time in her box is to hang her hay manger next to the box.

 The first few days watch her very closely any time she is out of her cage.
 If you notice her peeing or pooping outside of the cage and outside of the box, say no and clap to get her attention.
 Gently shoo her back towards the box.

-Anytime you see her using the box, give him praise and maybe a favorite treat or two.
-If he is pooping in his cage but not in the box, don’t startle him.
-A rabbit’s cage is his castle.
-He needs to mark it and make it his own.
-I take a little dustpan and sweep up any lose poop in the cage daily, but your rabbit should be using the box for his urine.
+Anytime you see her using the box, give her praise and maybe a favorite treat or two.
+If she is pooping in his cage but not in the box, don’t startle her.
+A rabbit’s cage is her castle.
+She needs to mark it and make it his own.
+I take a little dustpan and sweep up any loose poop in the enclosure daily, but your rabbit should be using the box for his urine.